 § 985.
 Variances

-An urban retail water supplier may seek approval of a variance to its real water loss standard if needed to respond to unexpected adverse conditions out of the utility’s control or where a supplier’s standard has been set according to section 982 (b)(2).
-Examples of adverse conditions out of the utility’s control include major damage to the utility’s distribution system or storage infrastructure, major unexpected changes in avoided water costs, and major changes in the utility’s financial situation (e.g., bankruptcy or substantial loss of revenue).
+An urban retail water supplier may seek approval of a variance to its real water loss standard if needed to respond to unexpected adverse conditions out of the system’s control or where a supplier’s real water loss standard has been set according to section 982 (b)(1).
+Examples of adverse conditions out of the system’s control include major damage to the system’s distribution system or storage infrastructure, major unexpected changes in avoided water costs, and major changes in the system’s financial situation (for example, bankruptcy or substantial loss of revenue).
 Drought shall not generally support a variance pursuant to this section.

-Any request for a variance for adverse conditionsreal loss standards shall include a description and assessment of impacts from the identified adverse condition, a clearly identified need for the revision, a proposed schedule, or milestones, for return to the usual standard, and documentation supporting the request.
+Any request for a variance for adverse conditionsreal loss standards shall include a description and assessment of impacts from the identified adverse condition, a clearly identified need for the revision, a proposed schedule, or milestones, for return to the usual real water loss standard, and documentation supporting the request.

-Any request for a variance based on a standard being set according to section 982 (b)(2) shall include a description of water loss control activities during the baseline period, the costs of water loss control activities during the baseline period, and an evaluation of the monetary value of water saved by those water loss control activities.
+Any request for a variance based on a real water loss standard being set according to section 982 (b)(1) shall include a description of water loss control activities during the baseline period, the costs of water loss control activities during the baseline period, and an evaluation of the monetary value of water saved by those water loss control activities.
 To be approved, the request must demonstrate that the water loss control activities during the baseline period were not cost-effective long term.

 TheA variance for adverse conditionsreal loss standards shall be in the form of an extension of the compliance period.
 Notwithstanding section 981(c), a supplier with an approved variance based on subdivision (c) of this section shall maintain, for each compliance assessment, real loss that is no greater than 10 gallons per connection per day above the supplier’s average baseline real loss.or an temporary adjustment of the real loss standard identified in section 982 for the urban retail water supplier.

 An urban retail water supplier may seek approval of a variance to its apparent loss standard if increases from the average baseline apparent loss level are attributable to improvements in data validity.
-A variance may be approved after finding that for two consecutive years the water supplier’s validated annual audits show data entries have improved to a data grading value of 6 or higher for the following audit data entries:
+A variance may be approved after finding that for two consecutive years the supplier’s validated annual audits show data entries have improved to a data grading value of 6 or higher for the following audit data entries:

 (1) customer metering inaccuracies; or